ojijoebrain/Compare_Product/README.md

 .Tailwind CSS: For efficient and responsive styling.

 # Backend Technologies:
-.Node.js & Express: For server and API handling.
-.MongoDB: Database for storing and retrieving product data.
+.
+Next.js & Javascript libraries  (axios for scraping , cheerio to parse data, mongoose for connection to database) .
+MongoDB: Database for storing and retrieving product data.

 # Other Tools:
-.GitHub: Version control and collaboration.
+.
+GitHub: Version control and collaboration.
-.Mongoose: For MongoDB object modeling.
-.Image Optimization: Using Next.js Image component.
+.
+Trello
+.
+MongoDB Atlas: Cloud database

 ## FEATURES
-.Product Comparison:  Users can view side-by-side comparisons of selected products.
-.Search Functionality:  Quickly search products to add to the comparison table.
-.Trending Products Section: Highlights popular products.
 .
+Product Comparison: Users can view side-by-side comparisons of selected products prices.
+.
 Product Details Page: Provides detailed information on each product.
+.
+Product Scraping: A search bar allowing users to input Konga product links for scraping.
+.
+Scraped Projects: Displays the details of products scraped so far, offering insights into tracked items.
+.
+Scraped Product Details: Showcase the product title, pricing, details, and other relevant information scraped from the original website

 ## Getting Started
+# Follow these steps to set up the project locally on your machine.

+..Make sure you have the following installed on your machine:

+Node.js
+npm (Node Package Manager)

 First, run the development server: